 “Sometimes a rose is a rose is a Rrose.”

-Although I recently bought my first car, I wasn’t about to drive seven hours to Montreal by myself.
+Although I recently bought my first car, I wasn’t about to drive seven hours by myself from North Bay to Montreal.
 To get to a book launch and panel discussion at La Centrale Galerie Powerhouse last Friday night, I had to choose between taking a bus at 2 am or taking two six-hour train rides that connected at Toronto’s Union station.
 That’s when it hit me that I had really moved to northern Ontario.
 I opted for the train since it meant breaking up the trip with a night of sleep.
 It also meant that I got to bid farewell to the Northlander in its penultimate week of operation.